-- Ask to send your record to another provider. - Ask to fix or correct your records. - Get a copy of your records, including, but not limited to: - o Medical records from your provider. - o Dental records from your dental care provider. - o Records from Columbia Pacific.
+- Ask to send your record to another provider. - Ask to fix or correct your records. - Get a copy of your records, including, but not limited to: - Medical records from your provider. - Dental records from your dental care provider. - o Records from Columbia Pacific.

-There may be times when the law restricts your access.
 You may be charged a reasonable amount for a copy of the requested records.